 Wind is a factor in over 50% of takeoff and landing accidents.
 FAA Safety Team Lead Representative, Designated Pilot Examiner, and the 2012 National Certified Flight Instructor (CFI) of the Year Hobie Tomlinson designed this course for pilots and flight instructors who wish to increase their understanding of flight operations on windy days.
 He will discuss techniques for dealing with various kinds of wind events in tricycle gear aircraft, conventional gear aircraft, and seaplanes.

 Gliders, an excellent way to experience the pure the joy of flight, have some operations that are unique.
 One is the takeoff/launch, which requires flight in formation with a powered aircraft while tethered on a string.
 Recent events involving glider launches in New England and around the country exemplify how skill, knowledge, and planning are required for these launches.
 Come review these events and the associated pilot decisions.
 An excellent pre-season review for glider pilots, tow pilots, or for those who want to learn more about gliders.
 Our speaker, Devan Wiebe (who first learned to fly in gliders as a teenager), is a Glider, Airplane and Instrument Flight Instructor, tow pilot, and Chief Instructor at Aptis Aviation, LLC.

 Helicopter 101 for the Airplane Pilot

 Have you ever wanted to fly a helicopter?
 Does the thought of it seem intimidating and complex?
 This class will provide basic insight into the workings of a helicopter and what goes into flying it.
 We will provide an overview of helicopter aerodynamics, major components, controls, flight maneuvers, hazards, and flight rules.
-Additionally, throughout the day there will be helicopters on the ramp at Nashua Airport and pilots available to answer your questions.
-Come learn about rotary wing flight.
+The speaker, Fred Bedard is both an airplane and helicopter pilot he is also a Director and VP of the New England Helicopter Council.

 Loss of Control